Chronic Lymphocytic Leukemia (CLL) Treatment

 Watchful waiting

-Watchful waiting may be recommended if you are not experiencing symptoms from CLL.
-During watchful waiting, you do not receive treatment for blood cancer.
-However, problems like infections are treated.
 Your health is closely monitored during watchful waiting.
-Your doctor will watch for any changes in your condition and the potential appearance of symptoms like fatigue, weight loss, fever, drenching night sweats, or an enlarged spleen.2
+Your doctor will watch for any changes in your condition and the appearance of symptoms.
+These may include fatigue, weight loss, fever, drenching night sweats, or an enlarged spleen.2

 Chemotherapy

-Chemotherapy is the use of drugs to stop cancer cells.
+Chemotherapy uses certain drugs to stop cancer cells from growing or reproducing.
 Chemotherapy works by targeting fast-growing cells, such as cancer cells.
-However, there are other fast-growing cells in the body that can also be affected, such as those in the gastrointestinal tract and hair.2,3
+However, other fast-growing cells in the body can also be affected.
+These may include healthy cells in the gastrointestinal tract and hair.2,3

-Chemotherapy drugs may be used along with other drugs or alone.
-Chemotherapy drugs may be taken by mouth or injected into a vein or muscle.2,3
+Chemotherapy drugs may be used with other drugs or alone.
+They may be taken by mouth or injected into a vein or muscle.2,3

 Radiation therapy

-Radiation therapy uses high-energy radiation.
-It may be used in cases of CLL that have caused an enlarged spleen or to treat bone pain from the growth of leukemia cells in the bone marrow.
-Radiation therapy may also be given to the entire body in preparation for a stem cell transplant.2,4
+Radiation therapy uses high-energy radiation to kill cancer cells.
+It may be used when CLL has caused an enlarged spleen.
+It may also be used to treat bone pain from the growth of leukemia cells in the bone marrow.
+In some cases, radiation therapy is given to the entire body to prepare for a stem cell transplant.2,4

 Surgery

-In some cases, a person with CLL may have surgery to remove an enlarged spleen.
+In some cases, people with CLL may have surgery to remove an enlarged spleen.
 This surgery is called a splenectomy.
-While this surgery does not cure CLL, it can relieve some of the symptoms, such as when an enlarged spleen presses on other organs like the stomach.2,5
+While this surgery does not cure CLL, it can relieve some of the symptoms.
+It can help if an enlarged spleen presses on other organs, like the stomach.2,5

 Targeted therapy

-Targeted therapies are cancer treatments that block or kill cancer cells to slow the growth and spread of cancer.
-They do this by interfering with specific areas of cancer cells that are involved in cell growth or by focusing on specific features that are unique to cancer cells.2
+Targeted therapies are cancer treatments that block or kill cancer cells.
+They interfere with specific parts of cancer cells involved in cell growth or focus on features unique to cancer cells.
+This can block or slow cancer growth while limiting the impact to healthy cells.2

 Types of targeted therapy used to treat CLL include:2